-During my 30 year career as a speech-language pathologist (SLP), there has always been a worldwide shortage of SLPs.
-Within recent years, in an effort to extend services provided by SLPs, there has been an emphasis placed on developing well-trained assistants for speech-language pathologists (SLPAs) as in the disciplines of occupational and physical therapies.
+During my 36-year career as a speech-language pathologist (SLP), there was always a worldwide shortage of SLPs.
+To extend services provided by SLPs, an emphasis has been placed on developing well-trained assistants for speech-language pathologists (SLPAs) as in the disciplines of occupational and physical therapies.
 The University of Vermont’s SLPA program is fully in sync with the guidelines established by the American Speech-Language-Hearing Association (ASHA).
 The program is fully online and presented asynchronously so students can access coursework at their convenience during their 17-month commitment.

-I am an adjunct lecturer for three of the courses: Development of Spoken Language, Working with Speech Disorders, and Working with Language Disorders.
-Starting in January, I advise students during their 17 months in the program and guide them to find supervising speech-language pathologists in their local community.
-Students from Texas, Colorado, Illinois, California, Maine, Louisiana, Florida, New Hampshire, Michigan, Massachusetts, Oregon, Maryland, and Virginia have joined students from Vermont in this distance learning opportunity.
+I taught three of the seven courses: Development of Spoken Language, Working with Speech Disorders, and Working with Language Disorders.
+I advised students and guided them to find supervising speech-language pathologists in their local community.
+Students throughout the United States join students from Vermont in this distance learning opportunity.
 Please find a link on this page if you have further interest.